 Make sure your screening process is robust, follow up on references and interview the tenant.
 If you don’t have time to screen your tenants properly find a professional company to help you.
 It is a worthwhile investment to avoid the nightmares and time sapping powers of rogue tenants.

 3. Act on maintenance issues as soon as you are aware of them

 When an issue is reported don’t ignore it, chances are it will get worse and then it will cost you more time and money to put right.
 Encourage tenants to report issues as and when they happen.

 Make sure tenants know how and when to report an issue.
 When your tenants move in, explain to them how you deal with property maintenance.
 Some tenants are reluctant to report damage as they’re afraid they’ll be charged or blamed for the damage.
-You can head this off at the pass.
 Tell tenants that sometimes things go wrong with the property and that you are prepared for this.
 Explain your maintenance process to them and assure them you want to keep the property in good condition.
 Give tenants a way to report issues promptly.
 This will save you time and money in the long run as a tenant will be more likely to report the issue straight away.

 4. Have a process in place for managing maintenance issues

 No one likes the word process, it’s boring and makes you think of corporate offices with their endless policies.
 However, the job of a good process is to save time.